yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/conceptual-background.md

 The fact that the _clock-time-semantics_ duration of identically specified _calendar-time-semantics_ durations is not constant is defined to be unimportant.
 You cannot convert deterministically, in either direction, between a _calendar-time-semantics_ duration (years, months, and days) and a _clock-time-semantics_ duration (hours, minutes and seconds) except by asserting an arbitrary rule of thumb.

-The calendar encodes all of the relevant special rules—with the critical exception of the facts about Daylights Savings Time periods in all timezones for for all years that the calendar spans.
+The calendar encodes all of the relevant special rules—with the critical exception of the facts about Daylights Savings Time periods in all timezones for all years that the calendar spans.
+(This information is encoded separately as a mapping from timezone to transition dates.)

 Treating one day as exactly 24 hours, one month as 30 days, and one year as 12 months (or alternatively as 365 days) brings inaccuracies and mutual contradictions.
 Twelve months (30*60 days) is just 360 days—and not 365 (or 366) days.
 None of this matters at all when _calendar-time-semantics_ durations are needed, or given, only approximately.
 When you ask a child how old she is, and she answers "seven and three-quarters", this denotes a necessarily approximate _calendar-time-semantics_ duration.
 And the precision implied by how the duration is stated ("seven and three-quarters" rather then "eight") swamps any concerns about the exact durations of the days, months, and years that the child's lifetime spans.